jjiangweilan/TileMap_Outline_Generator/README.md

     Vec2 destination = convertCoordinateToPoint(line.p2, layer);
     lineSprite->drawLine(origin, destination, Color4F::WHITE);

-    lineSprite->setPosition(Vec2(0, this->getContentSize().height - 20)); //I think cocos2d-x has some inconsistant between tile coordinate system and sprite coordinate system.
-20 is for compensation this->addChild(lineSprite);
+    //lineSprite->setPosition(Vec2(0, this->getContentSize().height - 20)); //I think cocos2d-x has some inconsistant between tile coordinate system and sprite coordinate system.
+20 is for compensation

+    lineNode->setPosition(Vec2(0, 0)); //Edit: There is a mistake when I convert the point, so my assumption about the coordinate system is wrong. this->addChild(lineSprite);

     Vec2 points[] = {origin, destination};